metinncetinn/metinncetinn/README.md

 ###

-<p align="left">👩‍💻  About Me <br><br>I am a senior student majoring in Computer Engineering at Necmettin Erbakan University.
-I am responsible, eager to learn, adept at teamwork, and possess strong analytical thinking skills.
-I enjoy discovering new technologies and have a keen interest in WinForm applications, user interfaces, and backend.
-To develop myself in these areas, I am actively working on various projects. <br><br> 🚲️ I ride a bike in my spare time</p>
+<p align="left">👩‍💻  About Me <br><br>I am a graduate of Necmettin Erbakan University, Department of Computer Engineering.
+I am responsible, eager to learn and a team player.
+I enjoy exploring new technologies and have a strong interest in user interfaces and backend development.
+I am actively working on various projects to improve my skills in these areas.
+With my predisposition to teamwork and sense of responsibility, I am ready to add value to projects.

+Feel free to reach out to me at metinncetinn96@gmail.com.<br><br> In my spare time, I ride a bike 🚲️ and I love traveling and exploring new places 🌍. </p>

 ###